Hamadabcn/aim-trainer/README.md

 3. Lives system: The game ends when you miss too many targets.

 # Prerequisites:
 1. Python: Make sure Python is installed on your system.
-You can download it from here.
+You can download it from here: https://www.python.org/downloads/
 2. Pygame: Install the Pygame library by running the following command: pip install pygame

 # How to Play: